 5. A valid LSAT score

 All applicants to the first-year program are required to take the Law School Admission Test (LSAT).
 Osgoode considers your highest result as reported by the Law School Admission Council and will accept LSAT scores for the past five years.
-You must complete the LSAT no later than March of the year you intend to start.
+You must complete the LSAT no later than January of the year you intend to start.
+We consider an applicant’s highest LSAT score as reported by LSAC in the year of application.
 For test dates and registration, please visit the Law School Admission Council.

 6. Language Proficiency documents (where applicable)